fcaldarelli/Commanduino/README.md

 How to use
 ==========

+Use PacketSender to make tests.
+This is an opensource software available for all platforms (Windows, Linux, Mac), downloadable from http://packetsender.com/

 Follow these instructions:

 1. Open commanduino.ino and change mac (row 12), ip (row 13) if you need tcp connection and local port (row 18), if 8888 is wrong.